Skip to main content

 Do I need a lawyer to form an LLC?

 No. The Articles of Organization are straightforward enough for most business owners to complete themselves using the Department of State's forms.
-However, consulting with an attorney is wise if you have:
+However, consulting with an attorney is wise if you have multiple members with complex ownership structures, significant assets, or industry-specific regulatory questions.
+Many people form the LLC themselves but hire an attorney to draft a customized Operating Agreement.

 What's the difference between an LLC and a corporation in New York?